-As they cannot make arbitrage between short-term and long-term bonds, their consumption (and savings) decisions depend only upon the long-term interest rate, which the monetary policy authority can affect by directly intervening in the long-term sovereign bond market.14
+Restricted households are crucial for the APP to have real effects in our model.
+They are labelled as "restricted" because they cannot make arbitrage between short-term and long-term bonds.
+Thus, their consumption (and saving) decisions depend only upon the long-term interest rate, which the monetary policy authority can affect by directly intervening in the long-term sovereign bond market.
+In particular, they do not face any borrowing constraint on housing.
+Restricted households allow the APP to have indirect effects on the real estate market associated with the improvement in overall regional aggregate demand and macroeconomic conditions.